rogatka/items-monitoring/items-monitoring/README.md

 ## Monitoring API
 ### Summary
-Application allows to retrieve items from DB (MongoDB) to track item's price history.
+Application allows to retrieve items from DB (MongoDB).

 ### How to run locally
 Application requires